About us

 Empowering earthquake-affected communities through collaborative innovation aiming to provide safe and sustainable homes.

-The Architectural Recovery Team is diverse, working with professors, architects, civil engineers and students from different disciplines.
-The aim of the Architectural Recovery Team is also to connect knowledge from different universities, and institutions.
+The Architectural Recovery Team is diverse, working with professors, architects, civil engineers and students and professionals from different disciplines.
+Here the the Architectural Recovery Team aims to connect knowledge from different universities, and institutions, to together achieve its goals.

-Although the foundation focusses on the recovery of Turkiye, the Architectural Recovery Team also helps other teams get started after natural disasters all across the world.
+Although the foundation focusses on the recovery of Turkiye, the Architectural Recovery Team also helps other teams get started after natural disasters across the world.
 These teams work on various projects and approaches, respecting political and cultural aspects.
-More information about the start of other teams can be found under “project”.

 Our Mission